Two Utah Digital-First Banking Brands

 Ally Bank lists its headquarters in Sandy, Utah. |

-SoFi Bank, N.A. is headquartered in Cottonwood Heights, Utah; SoFi also acquired Galileo, which is headquartered in Sandy, Utah |
+SoFi Bank, N.A. is headquartered in Cottonwood Heights, Utah; SoFi also acquired Galileo, which is headquartered in Sandy, Utah. |

 |